Staff Retention is Difficult

 Staff retention will remain an important issue as more and more millennials enter the workforce.
 These young employees want to participate, make an influence, and feel purposeful.
 They are, however, considered to be the least loyal generation.
 On average, they only spend up to 3 years with one employer.
 This poses unique challenges to businesses in order to adapt working practices to meet their needs.

 Furthermore, rapid technological advancements have made huge changes to almost every industry.
 This fast-paced growth will require more skilled employees.
 For many companies, it will become harder to attract and find talented staff.
-On top of that, retaining high performers will become even more demanding.
+On top of that, retention of high performing staff will become even more demanding.

 Companies that build trust, offer possibilities for growth, and cultivate a positive atmosphere have a better chance to succeed in the future.
 In a supportive environment, high performers are better motivated and engaged.
 Moreover, when they know where their company is going, employees will be more willing to take a risk.
 Consequently, only companies that integrate agility, innovation, and creativity will retain talented staff and stay competitive into the next decade.